 Question Answer Marks 1 What can you learn from this extract about the interpretation and approach of the historian who wrote it?
 Use the extract and your knowledge of the British Empire to explain your answer.
-40 Interpretation/Approach The main interpretation is that by the end of the First World War the end of the British Empire was in sight, even if the British themselves had not yet realised it.
+40 Interpretation/Approach The main interpretation is that the British ordered their Empire in such a way as to reflect the hierarchical structure of their own society, and ornamentalism was the means used to bring the Empire together.
 Showing understanding of the Big Message will involve discussion of both these aspects.
-The extract argues that the way the British perceived empire was changing.
-They were losing interest in empire.
-They were moving towards concessions to those they ruled, without grasping that these concessions could never be enough.
+The extract argues that this ornamentalism was a two-way process between Britain and the Empire, constructing a shared vision of what the Empire represented.
+Relationships with those they ruled were also governed by hierarchy, so that, at an individual level, rank was more important than race.